BioSystemsUM/DeepMol/docs/manual_docs/load_dataset.md

 # Load a dataset from a CSV

-To load data from a CSV it's only required to provide the math and molecules field name.
-Optionally, it is also possible to provide a field with some ids, the labels fields, features fields, features to keep (useful for instance to select only the features kept after feature selection) and the number of samples to load (by default loads the entire dataset).
+To load data from a CSV it's only required to provide the data path and molecules field name.
+Optionally, it is also possible to provide a field with some ids, the labels fields, features fields and the number of  samples to load (by default loads the entire dataset).

 ```python
 from deepmol.loaders.loaders import CSVLoader